wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 in version-based OCC scheme, transaction commits are serialized by the order they obtain ct.
 Similarly, transaction commit and transaction begin are serialized by the order they obtain ct and bt.
 In this example, when transaction 1 increments the timestamp counter to 101, it is logically committed.
-Read phases that begin after this point is serialized after the commit, and should therefore read updated values.
+Read phases that begin after the commit point is serialized after the commit, and should therefore read updated values.
 Failing to write back dirty values before it is read by a reading transaction that starts after the commit point will violate the serialization order.
-Even worse, as shown in the example, if ct is obtained too early, the violation cannot even be detected.
+Even worse, as shown in the example, if ct is obtained "too early", meaning that the transaction logically commits before it finishes writing back dirty values, the violation cannot even be detected by post-read validation.

 ### Racing Writes